docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-with-logs.md

 system components and introduces a small downtime window to UCP.
 Your applications won't be affected by this.

-To increase the UCP log level, navigate to the **UCP web UI**, go to the **Admin Settings** tab, and choose **Logs**.
+To increase the UCP log level, navigate to the UCP web UI, go to the **Admin Settings** tab, and choose **Logs**.

 ![](../../images/troubleshoot-with-logs-2.png){: .with-border}

-Once you change the log level to **Debug** the UCP containers are restarted.
+Once you change the log level to **Debug** the UCP containers restart.
-Now that the UCP components are creating more descriptive logs, you can download again a support dump and use it to troubleshoot the component causing the problem.
+Now that the UCP components are creating more descriptive logs, you can download a support dump and use it to troubleshoot the component causing the problem.

-Depending on the problem you are experiencing, it's more likely that you'll find related messages in the logs of specific components on manager nodes:
+Depending on the problem you're experiencing, it's more likely that you'll find related messages in the logs of specific components on manager nodes:

 * If the problem occurs after a node was added or removed, check the logs of the `ucp-reconcile` container.
 * If the problem occurs in the normal state of the system, check the logs of the `ucp-controller` container.
 * If you are able to visit the UCP web UI but unable to log in, check the logs of the `ucp-auth-api` and `ucp-auth-store` containers.

 It's normal for the `ucp-reconcile` container to be in a stopped state.
-This container is only started when the `ucp-agent` detects that a node needs to transition to a different state, and it is responsible for creating and removing containers, issuing certificates, and pulling missing images.
+This container starts only when the `ucp-agent` detects that a node needs to transition to a different state.
+The `ucp-reconcile` container is responsible for creating and removing containers, issuing certificates, and pulling missing images.

 ## Where to go next